threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 ```

 Head to https://faucet.testnet.threefoldtoken.com/ and fill the from with your wallet address.
-Then check the balance on your wallet, after a couple of minutes you should see the `300 TFT` from the faucet.
+Then check the balance on your wallet address, after a couple of minutes you should see the `300 TFT` from the faucet.

 ```python
 JSX> w.balance